Coder731/arrow_functions_challenge_from_template/README.md

 A1/
 - Reference to review: [node js prompt user input from cli](https://nodejs.org/en/knowledge/command-line/how-to-prompt-for-command-line-input/)
-- No, createInterface is used for the first time on site and in this code base at the same point.
+- In answer to thesis question above: No, createInterface is used for the first time on site and in this code base at the same point.

 Q2/ Is the same code working in iterations 1 2 / 3 of js file, but not 4?